Behaviour and Allied Health Services (BAHS) is a range of supports and services that are different to the medical care provided by doctors and nurses.

 Due to the exceptional standard of Interaction’s Behaviour and Allied Health Services team the demand is always high.
 By completing the referral form, you will be assured of an efficient and timely response by a Behaviour & Allied Health Services representative, who will discuss your referral further.
 Alternatively, you are welcome to call us on 1300 668 123 or email firstname.lastname@example.org

 Our custom-built Sensory Room is an effective therapy for people with disability or sensory needs as it lets you control what is happening around you.
 The positive effects of our Sensory Room will often carry over to other activities in your daily life, with the potential to stimulate speech, language and coordination.

 Some of the things you will find in our Sensory Room include lighting and sound effects, a relaxing egg chair, interactive tactile experiences and cause and effect items.
-A mobile gantry hoist is also available allowing participants with physical disability to access all elements within the room.
+A gantry hoist is also available allowing participants with physical disability to access elements within the room.

 Our Sensory Room is often used by our BAHS team as a therapy tool.
 If you’d like to find out more information or make a booking, call us on 1300 668 123 or complete the enquiry form below.

 Meet Our BAHS Team

 Giselle is a Registered Psychologist with AHPRA, an Associate Member of the Australian Psychological Society and has over 10 years of experience working with people with disability.
 She completed her Bachelor of Arts (Psychology) in 2008, and her Postgraduate Diploma of Psychology in 2009, at the University of Western Sydney.
 She is currently in the process of becoming a Board Approved Supervisor for Provisional Psychologists.